circlecube/circlecube/README.md

 - <a href="https://github.com/circlecube">github</a> where I code
 - <a href="https://profiles.wordpress.org/users/circlecube/">wordpress</a> where I wordpress.
 Core contributor on 4.9, 5.0 &amp; 5.6
 - <a href="https://wordpress.tv/speakers/evan-mullins/">wordpress.tv</a> where I present about wordpress topics at wordcamps since 2013.
-- <a href="https://www.instagram.com/nomaderwhere_dad/">instagram</a> where I sometimes share photos
+- <a href="https://www.instagram.com/the.mullins.family.dad">instagram</a> where I sometimes share photos
 - <a href="https://facebook.com/evan.mullins">facebook</a> where my friends share things
 - <a href="https://linkedin.com/in/evanmullins">linkedin</a> where I ignore recruiters
-- <a href="https://twitter.com/circlecube">twitter</a> where I sometimes RT
+- <a href="https://twitter.com/circlecube">twitter</a> where I used to RT
 - <a href="https://last.fm/user/circlecube">lastfm</a> where my music listening scrobbles
 - <a href="https://wasmormon.org/">wasmormon</a> where I share my mormon story
+- <a href="https://jessewellesworld.com/">jessewellesworld</a> fansite I made for Jesse Welles Music
 - <a href="https://itunes.apple.com/us/artist/evan-mullins/id971859233">itunes app store</a> I have created a small handful of apps for sale
 - <a href="https://play.google.com/store/apps/developer?id=Evan+Mullins">google play app store</a> apps on android too
 - <a href="https://www.amazon.com/s?rh=n%3A2350149011%2Cp_4%3AEvan+Mullins&amp;_encoding=UTF8&amp;ref=bl_sr_mobile-apps">amazon app store</a> and apps for amazon too
-- also, if you’re into that sort of thing, here’s my <a href="https://evanmullins.com/resume/">resume</a>
+- and if you’re into that sort of thing, here’s my <a href="https://evanmullins.com/resume/">resume</a>

 Pronouns: he/him/his